rotorr/aks-workshop-Jorge/README.md

 This repo contains hands-on labs to learn to configure, deploy and manage AKS clusters for real-world use cases.

-The following labs are included in this lab:

 ## Setup

 1. [Complete pre-requisites and environment setup](environment-setup.md)